bagisto/bagisto-docs/src/docs/getting-started/best-security-practice.md

 Consider using a Web Application Firewall (WAF) to analyze traffic and detect suspicious patterns, such as credit card information being sent to attackers.
 Additionally, restrict public access to only ports 80 (HTTP) and 443 (HTTPS), while blocking other ports.

-## Restricting PHP Execution Inside Storage
+## 🚫 Restricting PHP Execution in Storage

 To restrict PHP execution inside the storage directory, modify your Apache configuration file: